Wonder along the Camino Portuguese

 We enjoyed a communal dinner in the beautiful common area.
 There were about 14 of us, and more than half were German.
 The meal was huge - pasta, salad, bread, fruit, and plentiful wine.
 We were told that the rooms we were staying in used to be stables, and now the farm had been converted into a winery, which helped explain the very tasty homemade wine that was enjoyed, perhaps a bit too freely.
 It was a wonderful meal, but quite a change to be served rather than to participate in the preparation and clearing up of the meal.

-After dinner I sat by the frog pond for a but, watching the bats circle overhead, and listening to the frogs and birds singing as the darkness fell and the stars began to shine.
+After dinner, I sat by the frog pond for a bit, watching the bats circle overhead, and listening to the frogs and birds singing as the darkness fell and the stars began to shine.
 Conversations stretched into the summer night as people shared their stories.
 It was another beautiful day in Portugal.

 _____________________________________